This story was originally published and last updated .

-Mozilla has pushed the first Firefox 91 Beta to the Play Store, shortly after releasing Firefox 90.
+Mozilla has already published the first stable Firefox 91 version, a full five days ahead of the official release date.
 It comes with a few select changes, but we're still left eagerly awaiting some hotly anticipated features that were long promised.
 For what it's worth, you can download it right now over at APK Mirror.

-In a similar vein, the beta has added a new "start on home" option to the Firefox tab settings.
+In a similar vein, Firefox 91 adds a new "start on home" option to the Firefox tab settings.
 By default, Firefox will start up on the new tab page when you haven't opened the browser for four hours, but you can also choose to disable Start on home altogether or have Firefox open on a new tab page at all times.
 Just note that the latter option apparently refers to a full restart of the application.
 Returning to your Android homescreen and then tapping the Firefox icon won't trigger this — you need to actually restart the app.

 Unfortunately, it looks like Mozilla will leave us waiting for a few hotly anticipated features even longer.
 The company hasn't added anything new to its list of supported add-ons on Android, so you'll have to keep using the Nightly version if you need access to more extensions.
 Pull-to-refresh still isn't available, either.